JulianKarlBauer/mechkit/paper/paper.md

 # Statement of need

-The methods and operators for the description of linear elasticity and material modeling are mathematically simple and can be expressed in a compact manner.
+The operators for material modeling and linear elasticity can be expressed in a compact manner.
-Due to this relative simplicity, these methods and operators are usually implemented independently by each scientist.
+However, their representation is not unique and the relation between different representations is nontrivial.
-As a consequence, unlike other research areas such as physics and computer science, there is no common library for the methods and operators to this day.
+To the best knowledge of the authors, there is no common library for the operators to this day.
-This presents a major obstacle with regard to the exchange and reliability of research code and leads to negative consequences for the interpretation and comparison of results.
+This presents an obstacle with regard to the exchange and the reliability of research code and leads to negative consequences for the interpretation and comparison of results.

 The main goal of `mechkit` is to provide reusable research code that increases the reliability of results.
-It accelerates and simplifies further research.
+It is intended to accelerate and simplify further research.
 `mechkit` is inspired by [@fiberoripy], [@meshio], [@pygalmesh] and [@quadpy].

 ## Motivation by example: Isotropic material and notations